Types of Mortgage

 When you take out a fixed rate mortgage from a lender, the interest rate of the loan remains the same for the length of your agreement.
 Lenders often offer fixed rate deals of between one and five years, although some lenders may offer a longer period of ten years.

 The advantage of a fixed rate mortgage is that the monthly repayment does not change even if the lender’s interest rate changes.
-This can be helpful for budgeting and provides a degree of certainty about monthly outgoings.
+This can be helpful for budgeting your finances and provides a degree of certainty about monthly outgoings.

 However, the disadvantage of a fixed rate is that if the lender’s interest rate falls, the borrower will not be able to benefits from lower repayments.
 As the interest rate on the mortgage is fixed, longer deals may have higher annual percentage rates than shorter deals.
 This is in order for lenders to compensate for the money they may lose on monthly repayments should interest rates rise.